P=have O=don’t have it

 mark its 100th birthday, the Association of Swiss Archivists (VSA) is being honored with an exemplary document that, because it

-depicts a seated Helvetia.
-However, this Helvetia has long since arrived in the
+a seated Helvetia.
+However, this Helvetia has long since arrived in the digital

-digital age, as can be seen from the floppy disk and the cloud in the
+age, as can be seen from the floppy disk and the cloud in the background –

-background – making it an apt symbol of the modern archive.
-Founded in Lenzburg
+making it an apt symbol of the modern archive.
+Founded in Lenzburg in 1922, the

-in 1922, the Association of Swiss Archivists represents archivists, record
+Association of Swiss Archivists represents archivists, record managers and

-managers and information professionals.
-As a national body, it supports
+information professionals.
+As a national body, it supports collaboration

-collaboration between professional archives and aims to ensure user-friendly
+between professional archives and aims to ensure user-friendly access to

-access to archive material.
-It is largely responsible for shaping the
+archive material.
+It is largely responsible for shaping the information society

-information society in Switzerland.
-Archives today are generally hybrid,
+in Switzerland.
+Archives today are generally hybrid, containing both analogue

-containing both analogue and digital originals and unique items of legal,
+and digital originals and unique items of legal, historical and scientific

-historical and scientific significance.
-They provide for transparency and
+significance.
+They provide for transparency and understanding, safeguarding the

 Thanks to Martin Hirschbühl